jgaines42/rSASA_code/README.md

 save_folder: full path to folder to save results in.
 End path name with / \

 ## Output:
-\*_sasa_data.mat: contains the following columns: \
+\*_sasa_data.mat: contains the following columns:
-   1: Residue id \
+   1. Residue id
-   2: rSASA \
+   2. rSASA
-   3: SASA of residue in context of protein \
+   3. SASA of residue in context of protein
-   4: SASA in context of dipeptide (Ca,C,O of prior amino acid and N,Ca, H of next amino acid)\
+   4. SASA in context of dipeptide (Ca,C,O of prior amino acid and N,Ca, H of next amino acid)